Avicii: 2017–2018: Avīci (01) and Avicii: True Stories

-Posthumous release
+Posthumous releases and tribute activities

-In April 2019, it was announced that the album Tim, which Bergling was working on before his death, would be released on 6 June 2019, with the first single, "SOS", released on 10 April.
+In April 2019, it was announced that the album Tim, which Bergling was working on before his death, would be released on 6 June 2019, with the lead single, "SOS", released on 10 April.
 All proceeds from the sale of the album went towards the Tim Bergling Foundation.
 Later that month, it was announced that an official biography of Bergling, written by Måns Mosesson, would be released in 2020, with the proceeds also going to the foundation.

-A second single from the album, titled "Tough Love", was released on 9 May 2019.
-The music video for "Tough Love" was released on 14 May 2019 on YouTube.

-"Heaven" was the last single to be released from the album, on 6 June 2019.
-The track was co-written by Coldplay's lead singer Chris Martin.
+The second single from the album, titled "Tough Love", was released on 9 May 2019, followed by a music video on 14 May.
+The third single, "Heaven", was released on 6 June; it was co-written by Coldplay's lead singer Chris Martin.
 Martin spoke about the collaboration on his social media, stating that he co-wrote the song with Bergling back in 2014, but it was completed by Bergling in 2016.
 The music video used old clips of Bergling on vacation in Madagascar after his retirement from touring in 2016 and was released on 24 June 2019.
 On 28 June, Billboard cited "Heaven" as one of the best dance songs of the first half of 2019.
-"Fades Away" featuring MishCatt was also released in December after being performed in Stockholm at the Avicii Tribute Concert for Mental Health.
+"Fades Away" was released on 5 December as the fourth and final single, after being performed in Stockholm at the Avicii Tribute Concert for Mental Health.

 On 24 January 2020, another posthumous single by Avicii was released: "Forever Yours", a collaboration with Kygo and Sandro Cavazza.
 The song was previously performed by Bergling during his final tour in 2016, starting with Ultra Music Festival.
-Kygo and Sandro Cavazza performed the song together live at the Avicii Tribute Concert, held in Stockholm's Friends Arena in December 2019.
-On 15 February, Tiësto premiered three unreleased Avicii singles on the latest episode of his radio show Tiësto's Club Life: a fifth collaboration with Aloe Blacc called "I Wanna Be Free", a fifth collaboration with Sandro Cavazza called "We Burn" and a fifth collaboration with Wyclef Jean called "Now That We Found Love".
+Kygo and Sandro Cavazza performed the song together live at the Avicii Tribute Concert, held at Stockholm's Friends Arena in December 2019.
+On 15 February, Tiësto premiered three unreleased Avicii singles on the latest episode of his radio show Tiësto's Club Life: a fifth collaboration with Aloe Blacc called "I Wanna Be Free", a fifth collaboration with Sandro Cavazza called "We Burn", and a fifth collaboration with Wyclef Jean called "Now That We Found Love".